hpides/alsatian/reproducibility/readme.md

 ## General Info

+### Number of Experiments

+- For our paper we executed every experiment 3-5 times to investigate the variance in execution time and report median values
+- On our setup we find the variance to be low.
+Thus, we only do one run per experiment for this reproducibility submission.
+This is mainly to limit the execution time for the reviewers (which will be long even with one run per experiment).

 ### Hardware

 We execute all experiments on a server with the following specs, but only use a subset of its resources (see software